78f150/78f150/README.md

 ## Hi there 👋
+I'm currently working through the Neural Data Science in Python course at Dalhousie University.
+I'm currently learning the basics of python.

 <!--
 **78f150/78f150** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.